microsoft/commercial-marketplace-solutions/README.md

     }
 ```
 Once the user assigned managed identity is assigned the appropriate role to the managed application, run the steps 1 through 3 to get an access token as well as the managed application's resource id.
 Then call the following to get the **resourceUsageId**.

+Please see this [sample](./src/user-assigned-nested/mainTemplate.json) for using a nested deployment to assign the appropriate access to the managed application itself to read the resourceUsageId property.

 ``` PowerShell
 ## resource usage id